-- a. the description fairly presents the general computer and trust funds management processing controls that was designed and implemented throughout the period August 1, 2016 to July 31, 2017; - b. the controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period August 1, 2016 to July 31, 2017, and sub-service organizations and Program Entities applied the complementary controls assumed in the design of Fiscal Service's controls throughout the period August 1, 2016 to July 31, 2017; and - c. the controls operated effectively to provide reasonable assurance that the control objectives stated in the description were achieved throughout the period August 1, 2016 to July 31, 2017 if complementary sub-service organization and Program Entity controls, assumed in the design of Fiscal Service's controls, operated effectively throughout the period August 1, 2016 to July 31, 2017.
+- a. the description fairly presents FMB's system that was designed and implemented throughout the period August 1, 2019 to July 31, 2020; - b. the controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period August 1, 2019 to July 31, 2020, and subservice organizations and Program Entities applied the complementary controls assumed in the design of Fiscal Service's controls throughout the period August 1, 2019 to July 31, 2019 to July 31, 2020; and - c. the controls operated effectively to provide reasonable assurance that the control objectives stated in the description were achieved throughout the period August 1, 2019 to July 31, 2020 if complementary subservice organization and Program Entity controls, assumed in the design of Fiscal Service's controls, operated effectively throughout the period August 1, 2019 to July 31, 2020.